A good business proposition, first and foremost

 Go with the blow.

 It is the south of the country that the density of renewable energy activity appears to be highest-through, truth could be, dots on maps may deceive the eyes.
-In any case, if progress is indeed marked by the interplay between the public and private sectors, it is in the south-eastern state of Tamilnadu that the superlatives start to flow, or blow the most Tamil Nadu is the number 1 state in India, in renewable energy production especially from Wind.
+In any case, if progress is indeed marked by the interplay between the public and private sectors, it is in the south-eastern state of Tamilnadu that the superlatives start to flow, or blow the most Tamil Nadu is the number 1 state in

 The second factor comes from man-made measures Legislations have enabled private producers to become leading players in Tamilnadu power supply, both for captive energy (such as textile factory generating its own energy) and with wind forms feeding to the grid.
 This latter process requires not only laws that allow private production, but laws and quality procedures for feeding and selling energy.
 This involves” wheeling” privately-produced electricity over the grid to your factory.
 The electricity supply company imposes a service charge for “wheeling”, and another for “banking” the electricity whilst on the grid.
 Their charges are part and parcel of” private purchase agreements” (PPAs) between private producers and the public utility company, and they were greatly facilitated by the new national Electricity Act adopted in 2003.
 Their potential has suffered from a lack of agreement on tariffs.